 Step 6: Strain the liquid into a suitable glass and garnish as desired (see the following section for ideas).

-There are numerous ways that you could garnish your blueberry gin cocktail.
+There are numerous ways that you could garnish this freeze-dried blueberry cocktail.
 Here are a few options:

 - Thread several freeze-dried blueberries onto a cocktail pick and suspend it over the glass.